 Of course!
 Here are some of my top recommendations: Braizen, Cherish Driskell, Cormier Creative, Curio Electro, Eco-Office Gals, I Killed The Joneses, Sara Berkes Creative, Spirit + Haven, The Languid Lion, The Petite Co., The Wonder Jam, & Wallnut Studio.

-If you are looking for other biz recommendations, I keep list of my favorite tools and services over here.
-Plus, the Business of Soapmaking Facebook group houses a giant list of recommended service providers, too.
+If you are looking for other biz recommendations, I keep a list of my favorite tools and services over here.

 I have other questions about business, where do I get answers?

-The Facebook group! 🙂 There are thousands of other soapmakers within the walls of the Business of Soapmaking Facebook group, and we’d love to have one more!
+The community forum! 🙂 There are tons of other soapmakers within the walls of the Community forum, and we’d love to have one more!

-You can also take a deep dive into my business articles or trying searching for the topic or keywords of what you are looking for in the search form (the tippity-top right hand side of every page!)
+You can also take a deep dive into my business articles or try searching for the topic or keywords of what you are looking for in the search form (the tippity-top right-hand side of every page!)

 Questions about Recipes & Tutorials

-A lot of questions about recipes and tutorials come in through email as well as in the comments of specific recipes and tutorials.
+A lot of questions about recipes and tutorials come in through email as well as in the comments on specific recipes and tutorials.
 I hope to answer them for you here!

 I’m trying to make one of your tutorials, and I’m having trouble.
 Where can I get help?

 If you have a question about a specific tutorial or article here on Modern Soapmaking, it’s best to read the comments on the tutorial or article itself.
-If you don’t see another user with your question, go ahead and leave a comment of your own!
+If you don’t see another user with your question, hit up the Community forum and ask for help!

 I don’t have an ingredient listed in a recipe, how can I substitute it?